Swasth-Apps/swasth.co/src/pages/resilify/program/coping-with-self-harming-behaviors-with-dbt.md

         thoughts, the reinforcement patterns exercise to identify positive/negative reinforcement patterns, and the self-balance exercise to evaluate your ability to maintain a healthy balance.
+    - title: Vulnerability Factors
+      overview: Learn about factors that cause self-harm and common reasons why self-harm may occur.
+      activityOverview: Use the diary card exercise to track your emotions and thoughts, the reasons for self-harm exercise to identify reasons for self-harm, and the improving communication exercise to evaluate your communication tendencies.
+    - title: Chain Analysis and Dialectical Thinking
+      overview: Learn about chain analysis and dialectical thinking, as well as how to apply them to reduce self-harming tendencies.
+      activityOverview: Use the diary card exercise to track your emotions and thoughts, the chain analysis exercise to identify triggers and links, and the 30-minute body scan exercise to increase relaxation.
+    - title: Distress Tolerance
+      overview: Learn about distress tolerance skills, distraction skills, self-soothing skills, self-compassion, and other dialectical behavioral skills.
+      activityOverview: Use the diary card exercise to track your emotions and thoughts, the distraction and IMPROVE exercise to evaluate coping skills, and the TIPP skill exercise to reflect on effectiveness.
+    - title: Mindfulness
+      overview: Learn about mindfulness, the three states of mind, and how to implement both in your recovery from self-harm.
+      activityOverview: Use the diary card exercise to track your emotions and thoughts, the practicing mindfulness exercise to practice a coping skill, the how skills exercise to evaluate how coping skills influence emotions and body, and the 45-minute meditation exercise to increase relaxation.
+    - title: Coping with Self-Harm Urges
+      overview: Learn about the importance of continuous implementation of coping skills, tracking progress, and planning for the future.
+      activityOverview: Use the diary card exercise to track your emotions and thoughts, the coping with urges exercise to increase reflection, and the open awareness meditation to achieve awareness of mind and body.
+relatedpost:
+  program:
+    - title: CBT for Bipolar Disorder
+      slug: cbt-for-bipolar-disorder
+    - title: Coping with IBS (CBT)
+      slug: coping-with-ibs-(cbt)
+    - title: Dealing with Body Dysmorphia
+      slug: dealing-with-body-dysmorphia
+    - title: Dealing with Chronic Pain with CBT
+      slug: dealing-with-chronic-pain-with-cbt
+    - title: Overcoming Imposter Syndrome
+      slug: overcoming-imposter-syndrome
+    - title: How to overcome Perfectionism
+      slug: how-to-overcome-perfectionism
+    - title: CBT for Addiction and Substance Use
+      slug: cbt-for-addiction-and-substance-use
+    - title: CBT for Panic Disorder
+      slug: cbt-for-panic-disorder
+    - title: CBT for Insomnia
+      slug: cbt-for-insomnia
+    - title: Dealing with Social Anxiety
+      slug: dealing-with-social-anxiety
+    - title: Dealing with Health Anxiety
+      slug: dealing-with-health-anxiety
+    - title: Self Compassion
+      slug: self-compassion
+    - title: Overcoming Disordered Eating
+      slug: overcoming-disordered-eating
+    - slug: enhancing-self-esteem
+      title: Enhancing Self Esteem
+    - title: CBT for Depression
+      slug: cbt-for-depression
+tags:
+  - DBT
+  - Self-Harm
 ---